 The largest land mammal on Earth, African elephants are intelligent, social, and deeply emotional.
 Their family herds are led by the oldest female, called the matriarch.

 Elephants follow ancient migration routes to water.
-During dry season, they're reliably found near dams, rivers, and permanent waterholes on our reserve.
+During dry season, they're reliably found near dams, rivers, and permanent waterholes in the Greater Kruger reserves and Kruger National Park.

 Early mornings and late afternoons.
 In winter, herds walk long distances to water around 9-10 AM.
 Watch for dust clouds on the horizon!